tic-tac-token/ttt-book/src/chapters/1/property-based-testing.md

 }
 ```

 Note how we imported and used the `Strings.sol` library just like we did in our production code in order to convert integer values to strings in the last test case.
+Our tests are just Solidity files, and we can import and use libraries and other contracts here, too.

-Forge will run 256 tests by default, but we can increase the number of fuzz runs with a configuration option in `foundry.toml`:
+Forge will run 256 different values through our fuzz tests by default, but we can increase the number of runs with a configuration option in `foundry.toml`:

 ```toml
 [default]